Going to production with Clerk Deploy

 OAuth credentials

-For each provider detected, you'll get the exact redirect URI to register with the provider, then be prompted for the Client ID and Client Secret.
-For Google, the wizard can also accept the OAuth credentials JSON file directly.
-For Apple, it reads the .p8 private key from a file path.
+For each provider detected, the wizard shows the exact redirect URI to register, then prompts for the Client ID and Client Secret.
+Google can also load OAuth credentials from a JSON file.
+Apple reads the .p8 private key from a file path.

 Verification

 After OAuth, the wizard verifies DNS, SSL, and email DNS together.
-If propagation is still incomplete, rerun clerk deploy once your records are live, or run clerk deploy status to check at any time.
+If propagation is still in progress, clerk deploy status shows where each one stands, plus OAuth provider readiness and the next step to take.
+Rerunning clerk deploy resumes verification.

 Production summary

-After verification clears, the wizard prints a production summary with your live URL and production instance ID.
+Once verification clears, a production summary prints with your live URL and production instance ID.

 Ready to ship?